threatpage/VanillaRat/README.md

 - Add a keylogger
 - Add password recovery
 - Add a remote shell
-- Add options for installation (90% complete, still need to add folder path option)
+- Add options for installation (Complete, still need to add folder selection)
 - Redesign networking system

 ### How To Install: